Flanagan urges fur-free Christmas

 The former Coronation Street actress teamed up with campaign group Peta holding up a sign which read "Keep it fur-free under the Xmas tree".

-Helen, who was the highest ranking British star in FHM's sexiest women poll this year, was encouraging people to avoid presents which involved animal cruelty as she dressed in a red dress, white stockings and red platform stilettos.
+Flanagan, who was the highest ranking British star in FHM's sexiest women poll this year, was encouraging people to avoid presents which involved animal cruelty as she dressed in a red dress, white stockings and red platform stilettos.

 She said: "Fur is cruel and gruesome, and it belongs squarely in Christmas' past.
 With all the wonderful stylish, fur-free designs available today, it's never been easier to celebrate with Christmas gifts that are as kind as they are chic."